Liu-Huixia/learning-process-DNN/README.md

+# Understanding the learning process in deep neural networks with Information Bottleneck

+## Introduction

+The Information bottleneck principle posits that a good representation of the input data should retain relevant information to the task while discarding irrelevant informatioo, the objective eqation of IB can be expressed as:
+'''math
+\underset{T\in\mathcal{T}}{\min} ; I(X; T) - \beta I(Y; T),\label{IB}
+'''

 ## Code for Thesis work

 * `MNIST_SaveActivations.ipynb` is a jupyter notebook that trains on MNIST and saves (in a data directory) activations when run on test set inputs for each epoch.